CITRUS COUNTY REPUBLICAN EXECUTIVE COMMITTEE

 1. To adopt a constitution by a two-thirds (2/3) vote of the full committee.
 County constitutions shall be reviewed and adopted at the beginning of each four-year term.
 If a County Executive Committee fails to adopt and file with the Republican Party of Florida a County Constitution that is not in conflict with (a) Florida Statutes, or (b) the Constitution of the Republican Party of Florida, or (c) the Rules of Procedure of the Republican Party of Florida or (d) this County Model Constitution, the County Model Constitution herein presented shall prevail.
 The adopted Constitution shall be in effect for the members’ four year term of office unless revised.

 2. To adopt such bylaws as they may deem necessary by majority vote of the full committee.
 Such By-laws may not be in conflict with Florida Statutes, the RPOF Constitution, the RPOF Rules of Procedure, or the Model County Constitution.

 3. To conduct regularly scheduled meetings as required under this constitution.
-Special meetings may be called by the Chairman, Vice Chairman or upon signed petition of 20% of the membership of the County Executive Committee, provided there is written notice of ten (10) days given to all members of the County Executive Committee and the subject of the special meeting is announced in the notice.
+Special meetings may be called by the Chairman, Vice Chairman or upon signed petition of 40% of the membership of the County Executive Committee, provided there is written notice of ten (10) days given to all members of the County Executive Committee and the subject of the special meeting is announced in the notice.
 Any petition to call a special meeting must identify the date and subject of the proposed special meeting, and the subject of the proposed special meeting must be within the authority of the Executive Committee.
-A copy of the signed petition shall be submitted to all members of the County Executive Committee in conjunction with the notice for the meeting.
+Once a petition is signed by 40% of the membership of the County Executive Committee, a copy of the signed petition shall be submitted to all members of the County Executive Committee in conjunction with the notice for the meeting.
 A quorum for such meeting is required.

 4. To make party nominations when required by law.